IenDonshin/IenDonshin/README.md

 # Hello!
 Welcome to my Github homepage 👋

 ## ABOUT ME
-My name is YAN Dongxin, pronounced as ien donshin in Japanese.
+I am YAN Dongxin, which is pronounced as 'ien donshin' in Japanese.
-I am from a county of the North China Plain.
 My Bachelor's degree is linguistics.
 Driven by a passion for language, culture, and society, I transitioned to computational social science, where I am studying for a Master's Degree at Tohoku University in Sendai.

 <!--
 **IenDonshin/IenDonshin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.